slackapi/python-slack-sdk/docs/content/oauth.md

 # OAuth Modules

-This section explains the details about how to handle Slack's OAuth flow.
+This section explains the details about how to handle the Slack OAuth flow.

 If you're looking for a much easier way to do the same, check [Bolt for